 \section{Introduction}

 Large models have revolutionized artificial intelligence (AI) with their impressive performance.
-However, they require substantial training data and extensive computational resources, posing significant challenges for practical deployment \cite{kaddour2023challenges}.
+However, they require substantial training data and extensive computational resources, posing significant challenges for practical deployments \cite{kaddour2023challenges}.
 To address these challenges, distributed deployment has been proposed as a promising solution \cite{tian2022fedbert,vepakomma2018split,ye2024openfedllm,zheng2024safely,lepikhin2020gshard,friha2024llm}.
-By distributing the computational workload across multiple platforms, this approach reduces resource strain on individual systems and enables the integration of private client data into training while maintaining data security \cite{ye2024openfedllm,chen2024federated}.
-As model scale continues to grow, distributed deployment is expected to become a mainstream strategy for large model applications.
+By distributing the computational workload across multiple platforms, this approach reduces the resource strain on individual systems and enables the integration of private client data into training while maintaining data security \cite{ye2024openfedllm,chen2024federated}.
+As model scale continues to grow, distributed deployment is expected to become a mainstream strategy for large model deployments.

-In distributed deployment, effective information exchange between model segments is essential.
-During forward propagation, features act as information carriers, passing features generated by early segments to later segments to complete inference.
-Given the vast amount of data in large model applications, encoding features to a smaller size to reduce storage and transmission burden is necessary.
+In distributed deployments, effective information exchange between model segments is essential.
+During forward propagation, features generated by early segments are passed to later segments to complete the inference.
+Given the vast amount of data in large model applications, it is necessary to encode features to a smaller size to reduce storage and transmission burden.
 Analogous to image and video coding, feature coding has been proposed to address this problem \cite{chen2020toward,gao2024imofc,gao2024dmofc,wang2022towards}.